Career Profile

 Iona Systems Ltd. International

-• Identification of requirements and technology gaps in Orcfax and Arkly solutions.
+• Identification of requirements and technology gaps.

 • Development and implementation of coding standards and continuous integration.